 That means that mobile is growing twice as fast as desktop and tablet!

 It’s a clear reminder that we need to continue in our effort to figure out how to optimize a mobile version of the website.
-Google has also realized this need, as Webmaster Tools users with websites that aren’t mobile friendly have started to receive warnings.
+Google has also realized this need, as Webmaster Tools users with websites that aren’t mobile-friendly have started to receive warnings.

-MORE TRAFFIC!
+More Traffic!
 Developing Viral-Potential Recipes

 Annnd I sort of hate that I just wrote that as a header.
 Let me explain:

 For a while now, I have had this ongoing internal battle with what I’m going to call “viral-potential recipes.”
 On the one hand, viral potential is a beautiful thing.
-I love that after five years of doing this, I can pretty accurately guess what kind of food my readers will like, write a “viral-potential post” that is catered to what most everyone likes, see the clicks, pins, likes, and shares that I am expecting.
+I love that after five years of doing this, I can pretty accurately guess what kind of food my readers will like, write a “viral-potential post” that is catered to what almost everyone likes, see the clicks, pins, likes, and shares that I am expecting.